MakeMHz/project-stellar/documentation/Knowledge Base.md

 **Workaround:** Reboot and try again

 ### Savings settings freezes system
-Fixed in firmware version 1.0.2 (pending release)
+Fixed in firmware version 1.0.2.

 ### FlashFXP
 Connects but does not display any files.